FabienFerrero/SUCA/Examples/atcommand.md

 # L76F GNSS sensor

-1. GNSS experiment need to be run with a clear view on the sky to capture signal from GPS, Galileo or Beidu Satellite
+1. GNSS experiment needs to be run with a clear view on the sky to capture signal from GPS, Galileo or Beidu Satellite.
+   The GNSS module will need up to 1 minute to obtain a position.

-2. Activate the GNSS LDO, it power-on the L76F module, tyoe :
+3. Activate the GNSS LDO, it power-on the L76F module, type :

 ```
 ATC+GPSON=1